Yucca Plants: How To Care for Them

 - Early American settlers called the plant ‘Lamparas de Dios’, which translates to ‘the Lamps of God’.
 This is because of the yucca’s white flowers, which lit the way during long, dangerous journeys.

 - Some yuccas bear edible fruits, which look like a cross between a cucumber and a pepper.
-You can fry, stew or bake them as well as eating them raw.
+You can fry, stew or bake them as well as eat them raw.

 The yucca’s a firm favourite as it’s so easy to care for.
 It’s perfect for creating an indoor jungle in your home without too much effort.
 You only need to give your plant a little love and attention and it’ll thrive.
 Here are our top care tips on how you can keep your yucca plant happy and healthy:

 It might surprise you to know that these green beauties don’t mind being ignored.
-Because they’re from dry, arid climates, they’re drought tolerant.
+Because the yucca plant is from dry, arid climates, they’re drought tolerant.
 This means you can forget about them for a few weeks and they’ll be just fine.
 This is a win-win for newbie plant parents or those who want the green jungle look but don’t have much time for plant care.

 Yuccas are the perfect plants for summer as they love long, bright days.
 They like a sunny position best and will reward you with beautiful new sword-shaped leaves as they grow.